ngs-mstb/micgent/README.md

 under Docker Desktop, these settings will be found under _Preferences -> Advanced_.
 You should make and apply any changes to Docker Desktop before running the Docker commands because the Docker VM will get restarted and all running commands or containers terminated.

-See below in this text about the disk space requirements.
+See below in this text details about the disk space requirements.

 If you are increasing the hardware resources in order to process your data faster, make sure that you **increment cores and RAM proportionally**: for each four additional CPU cores, add eight GB of RAM.

 ### Quick Start

+**If you are using any non-Linux host OS, make sure that you configure the VM that runs Docker to use at least 10 GB of RAM, 4 CPU cores and have 10 GB of free disk space in the VM**.
+All of those must be configured in the Docker Desktop preferences or in the Virtual Box VM settings of the `docker-toolbox`.
+The workflow will stall and never finish if it runs against the VM disk space limits.

 ### Start the container: